Zhangrn0916/RealTimeModelRender/README.md

 Implemented the z-buffer algorithm to remove the hiding part of the behind object.
 Each polygon is colored differently in Main.java

+Limitation: scan_convert can process the points that are out of view frustum so when using bishop as data src, should adjust the Camera point to prevent exception.

 Lab3 Iillumination model:
 Ongoing